AanshDevpura/QuoteProject/README.md

 The real quotes and keywords/captions are passed to llama3 to generate a quote.

-You need ollama for this to work.
+You need to download ollama for this to work.

 ### Other components